-b.
+d.
 Historical cost convention

 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of available-for-sale financial assets and financial instruments (including derivative instruments) at fair value through profit or loss.
+Comparative information is reclassified where appropriate to enhance comparability or in conformity with revised standards and interpretations.

-c.
+d.
 Functional and presentation currency